San Mango sul Calore: History

-Ellis Island records indicate that the United States received immigrants from San Mango as early as in 1896.
+Ellis Island records indicate that the United States received immigrants from San Mango as early as in 1896 many of them settled in Stamford, Connecticut.

+The first migrants to arrive at Pier 21 in Halifax, Nova Scotia was during 1950-1951: Emilio Palermo, Achille Cella, Teodoro Maria, Giovanni Palermo, Arcangelo Prizio, Giovanni Taddeo, Mario Taddio, Vittorio Nazzaro, Luigi Catino, Giuseppe Pierni, Tommaso Vito Gerardo Uva who eventually settled in Montreal, Quebec.

 San Mango sul Calore was completely destroyed by the 1980 Irpinia earthquake.
 The re-construction was led by the creation of a set of houses known as Villagio Canadese or Canadian Village.
-It was named after the fund-raising efforts from Italo-Canadians.
+It was named after the fund-raising efforts from Italo-Canadians who established an SOS campaign led by the Canadian Red Cross and the National Congress of Italian-Canadians.
+The S.O.S.
+Italia Campaign was led by Me.
+Antonio Sciascia, Antonio De Palma, Giovanni Molina and Nick Pierni.
+The project helped with the construction of 36 homes in San Mango.